golrichter/golrichter/README.md

 # golrichter
 <<<<<<< HEAD
-best project make a lot of fun (yepeee ... ouiiiiiiiii)
 =======
 The best joke rating machine you ever see !
 Make a lot of fun (yepeee ...).